xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 the different regular solids, more agreeable to _his_ reason.
 But the shock of opinions will soon lead men to rest on preferences of a far more universal nature.
-Take, for example, the doctrine that man only acts selfishly—that is, from the consideration that acting in one way will afford him more pleasure than acting in another.
+Take, for example, the doctrine that man only acts selfishly -- that is, from the consideration that acting in one way will afford him more pleasure than acting in another.
 This rests on no fact in the world, but it has had a wide acceptance as being the only reasonable theory.

 This method is far more intellectual and respectable from the point of view of reason than either of the others which we have noticed.
 But